-Or if fibre is your flavour, then the best price is all about Vodafone and its £21 per month and FREE upfront 35Mb plan.
-While BT is always popular, too - you can get its Superfast broadband for under £30 per month AND your choice of free Amazon Echo, Hive Smart Lights or JBL Sound Bar.
+Or if fibre is your flavour, then the best price is all about Vodafone and its £22 per month 35Mb plan.
+While BT is always popular, too - you can get its Superfast fibre broadband for around £30 per month with an attractive pre-paid credit card thrown in to boot.

 - Check your internet speed with TechRadar's broadband speed test tool